abduulrahmankhalid/AI-Generated-Images-Detection/README.md

     >  ![Human-Images-Samples](https://github.com/user-attachments/assets/7fcbf796-4290-4dad-911a-dc07e84e9c14)

 - **Preprocessing & Augmentation**:
   Images are resized to resolutions like 224 or 384 and normalized using pretrained model-specific functions.
-Additional resizing (e.g., to 256 or 400) was tested during augmentation tuning.
 The augmentation pipeline uses Keras layers to apply transformations such as random cropping, flipping, rotation, translation, zoom, subtle blurring, sharpness and brightness-colors shifts.

   >AI-Generated Augmented Images Samples: